LambdaSharp/LambdaSharpTool/Docs/Module-Var-NewResource.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Variables - CloudFormation Resource Definition
+# LambdaSharp Module - New Resource Variable

-> TODO: description
+A new resource variable instantiates a CloudFormation resource using the `Type` attribute and settings of the optional `Properties` section.

 __Topics__
 * [Syntax](#syntax)